AuReMe/HoloInteract/README.md

 holointeract get_alg_scopes -r /repository/to/host/networks/ --seeds /path/to/seeds.sbml -o /path/to/out/directory/
 ```

+The repository structure of the bacterias metabolic networks has to be :

+├── Bacteria_networks/
+│ ├── Host1/
+│ │ ├── sbml/
+│ │ │ ├── Bacteria1.sbml
+│ │ │ ├── Bacteria2.sbml
+│ ├── Host2/
+│ │ ├── sbml/
+│ │ │ ├── Bacteria3.sbml
+│ │ │ ├── Bacteria4.sbml

+The repository structure of the host metabolic networks has to be :

+├── Host_networks/
+│ ├── Host1.sbml
+│ ├── Host2.sbml

 ## Reconstruct metabolic networks :

 Need a singularity image with Pathway Tools installed and use the Genouest Bioinformatics Cluster.